Essential Coyote & Hog Hunting Tips from 6 Experts

 You have to look for the proper prints, but not get them confused with deer prints.
 Hog prints have a similar structure to a deer hoof, but hog prints tend to be more rounded.

 Oftentimes near hog prints, you will also find uprooted soil as hogs like to dig in the fresh soil with their snouts for food.
-If you see a print similar to a hog near uprooted soil than it is most likely from a hog.
+If you see a print similar to a hog near uprooted soil then it is most likely from a hog.

 2. Don't Scare Them!